henrywu2019/BentoML/docs/source/concepts.rst

 Label selector
 ^^^^^^^^^^^^^^

-Kappa provides label selector for the user to identify BentoServices or deployments.
+Kappa provides label selector for the user to identify MyModels or deployments.
 The label selector query supports two type of selector: `equality-based` and `set-based`.
 A label selector query can be made of multiple requirements which are comma-separated.
 In the case of multiple requirements, the comma separator acts as a logical AND operator.